remix-run/remix/README.md

 - [The Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) instead of the Node.js crypto library
 - [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) and [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) instead of some bespoke runtime-specific API

 You get the idea.
-The benefit of writing JavaScript like this is that it's incredibly portable between various runtimes.
-All of the packages in this repository work on any JavaScript runtime you might be using: Node.js, Bun, Deno, Cloudflare Workers, etc.
+The benefit of writing JavaScript like this is that it's portable between various runtimes.
+Unless explicitly noted, all packages in this repository work on any JavaScript runtime you might be using: [Node.js](https://nodejs.org/), [Bun](https://bun.sh/), [Deno](https://deno.com/), [Cloudflare Workers](https://workers.cloudflare.com/), etc.

+The goal is that these packages should be useful for anyone who is building for the web.
+If you're using [Remix](https://remix.run), we've designed it from the start to work with web standards.
+If you're using some other framework, you should easily be able to integrate these tools into your workflow as well without going full-blown Remix.
+If you're building your own framework, we hope you'll be able to build on this foundation as well.

 ## Packages